sumit8780/practice/README.md

 hello welcome to github
-now i'll decide what'll change
+now i'll decide what'll no i'll